 As with cervical cancer, high-risk types of HPV are found in most anal cancers.
 HPV produces proteins that are able to ‘turn off” other proteins that the immune system uses to suppress and clear tumor cells.
 Hampering the immune response in this way is a key part in allowing cells to become abnormal and progress along to cancer.

 Transmission of HPV to the anal canal is usually (but not always) by anal sex.
-Since HPV is acquired through skin-to-skin contact with an area that contains the virus, penetration is not necessary for transmission to occur.
-But fingers and sex toys are also possible routes of introducing HPV to the anus, especially when HPV-related lesions are present in the genital or perianal area.
-Females and gay men are not the only ones at risk: It’s not uncommon for anal HPV to be detected in men who report no history of sexual contact with other men, and in women who have never had anal intercourse.
+Since HPV is passed on through skin-to-skin contact with an area that contains the virus, penetration is not necessary for transmission to occur.
+Fingers and sex toys are also possible routes of introducing HPV to the anus, especially when HPV-related lesions are present in the genital or perianal area.

 Screening tests

-Anal cytology (Pap tests): Anal Pap tests involve taking cell samples from the anal canal which are then viewed under microscope and examined for abnormalities.
-Much like cervical cytology, anal Paps seek to detect abnormal cell changes or lesions of the epithelium (surface of the skin), ideally before cancer develops.
-Precancerous anal lesions are referred to as anal intraepithelial neoplasia (AIN) or anal squamous intraepithelial lesion (ASIL).
-Depending on their severity, size, and risk to progress to cancer, lesions can be classified as either low-grade or high-grade.
+Anal cytology (also called an anal Pap test) involves taking cell samples from the anal canal which are then viewed under microscope and examined for abnormalities.
+Much like cervical cytology, anal Paps seek to find abnormal cell changes or lesions of the epithelium (surface of the skin), ideally before cancer develops.

 Follow-up for patients with abnormal cell changes detected is high resolution anoscopy (HRA).
 A procedure similar to cervical colposcopy, HRA uses a special microscope to examine the anal area.
 Any suspicious lesions detected are biopsied.